adamfisher/Celoxis.Api/README.md

 A .NET client library for the [Celoxis API v2](https://www.celoxis.com/), providing easy access to projects, tasks, time entries, and more.
 Built with `Flurl.Http` for a clean, testable HTTP client experience.

+# ⚠️ This project is still under development

+This project has not been published to Nuget yet because not all tests are passing yet.
+There are still outstanding issues with mismatched models from the API docs and the actual responses received from the API.
+The `RealApiTests` are used to test the real endpoints and see serialization working.
+Pull requests are welcome.

 ## Features

 - Full support for Celoxis API v2 endpoints